- It can cause you a lot of stress to not be able to upload files to iCloud from Mac.

 - Open the Apple menu and choose System Preferences.

-- Click on iCloud.
-Now click on Options next to the iCloud Drive.
+- Click on iCloud, then click on Options next to the iCloud Drive.

 - Save changes and wait for a couple of minutes.